We've compiled the best local beach and lake destinations for families, based on recommendations from our Mamas.

 Hemmeland The Hemmeland area, about half an hour from Amsterdam by car or public transport, has three beautiful beaches appropriate for recreational swimming.
 This is a quiet spot with lots of space, so interesting for those who want to enjoy the beach whilst avoiding the crowds. map

-Lakes, heading South
+Lakes, South of Amsterdam

 Ouderkerkerplas This recreational lake in Groengebied Amstelland near Amsterdam is a haven for bird watchers.
 The lake has two beaches, a playground, and facilities for various water sports.
 You can also bike, hike, or go horseback riding. map